hanxiangchoong-1/Hound/README.md

 myenv\Scripts\activate
 pip install -r requirements.txt
 ```
-The following credentials are required, so please fill these out with the appropriate values:
+The following credentials are required, so please create a .env file and fill it out with the appropriate values:

 ```
 ELASTIC_CLOUD_ENDPOINT=""